HDR Encoding.

 HLG

 HLG encoding, developed by NHK and the BBC.
-Its designed to be backwards compatible with the EOTF to SDR but with an extension for higher intensities.
-It has a more limited maximum peak brightness of 5000 nits rather than 10000 nits for PQ.
+It’s designed to be backwards compatible with the EOTF to SDR but with an extension for higher intensities.
+It has a more limited maximum peak brightness of 5000 nits rather than 10000 nits for PQ (although 1000 is more common).

 It is also designed to adapt to the surrounding room light levels, unlike PQ which is fixed.
-The downside is that this adaption could affect the media in unexpected ways.
+The downside is that this adaptation could affect the media in unexpected ways.
+For this reason (and others) we do recommend using PQ10 instead.

 Frame prep